Wilowisp98/chameleon/README.md

 ### Future Work

 I still want to test this system in real-time.
-At the moment, I don’t have access to a webcam or a machine that allows me to use one for this purpose, but it's definitely something I plan to experiment with soon.
+At the moment, I don’t have access to a webcam or a machine that allows me to use one for this purpose but it's definitely something I plan to experiment with soon.